avalon60/OraTAPI/README.md

 OraTAPI is a versatile tool that offers the following configurable options:

 - **Metadata-Driven**: Automatically generates PL/SQL APIs based on Oracle database metadata.
-- **Customisable APIs**: Allows you to define API names, signatures, and behaviors through a configuration file.
+- **Customisable APIs**: Allows you to define API names, signatures, and behaviours through a configuration file.
 - **Table Triggers**: Generates customisable table-level trigger code.
 - **View Generation**: Automatically generates view DDL scripts.
-- **Template-Based Customisation**: Code generation is largely template-driven, with example templates provided, offering extensive customization capabilities.
+- **Template-Based Customisation**: Code generation is largely template-driven, with example templates provided, offering extensive customisation capabilities.
 - **Optimistic Locking Support**: Supports concurrency control with "row version" columns for implementing optimistic locking.
-- **PL/SQL Logger Integration**: Easily integrates with the PL/SQL Logger utility, including mechanisms to blocklist specific columns from being logged.
+- **PL/SQL Logger Integration**: Easily integrates with the [PLSQL logging utility](https://github.com/OraOpenSource/Logger), including mechanisms to blocklist specific columns from being logged.
+- **Liquibase** Liquibase templates are provided as an option.
 - **Fine-Grained Control**: Provides detailed control over which components are generated for specific tables.
 - **Auto-Maintained Column Support**: Offers a flexible solution for managing auto-maintained columns, either through generated triggers or configurable column expressions.
 - **Organised Output**: Output files are neatly arranged in staging directories for streamlined deployment.
-- **Error Handling**: Configurable behavior for handling missing tables, with options to skip or halt processing.
+- **Error Handling**: Configurable behaviour for handling missing tables, with options to skip or halt processing.
 - **Connection Manager**: Includes a connection manager (similar to named connections in SQLcl), allowing credentials to be securely stored and used transparently.

 ### Limitations